laserattack/midnight-runner/README.md

 To create a new job or modify an existing one, use the `Add/Edit` button.
 If you specify the name of an existing job, it will be overwritten; if the name does not exist, a new job will be created

+The `Timeout` field specifies the maximum duration the task is allowed to run (if set to 0, no time limit is enforced).
+If the task exceeds this time, it is terminated. `Max Retries` is the number of times the task will be retried if it fails to complete successfully, and `Retry Interval` is the delay between consecutive retry attempts

 ![3](.pics/setjob.png)

 Watch logs in real time (`Logs` button)